BattletechModders/LootMagnet/README.md

 The employer faction rating determines how strong this effect is, and how many items the employer will try to remove.
 The employer will try to remove up to their Picks count of items from the salvage list, but no more.

 The chance for a holdback, and the number of holdback picks an employer receives, are given by the table below.
+They are controlled by the *HoldbackFactionValue* and *HoldbackMRBMulti* values in **mod.json**.

 | Faction Rating | Picks | MRB 0 | MRB 1 | MRB 2 | MRB 3 | MRB 4 | MRB 5 |
 | -- | -- | -- | -- | -- | -- | -- | -- |